How to Check What CPU You Have? (and Its Specs)

 Intel Core i7 4770K dye chart

-Intel Core i7-4770K chart showing four separate cores and the integrated graphics card located on CPU dye.
+Image: Intel Core i7-4770K chart showing four separate cores and the integrated graphics card on CPU dye.

 Cores are a crucial element of a CPU.
-Core is a physical hardware unit located within the CPU Dye.
+The core is a physical hardware unit located within the CPU Dye.

-A Core is essentially a mini CPU within the larger CPU dye.
-A Core has its own registers, cache memory, ALU and each core has the capacity to perform the Fetch-Decode-Execute cycle on its own.
+A Core is essentially a mini CPU within the more prominent CPU dye.
+A Core has its registers, cache memory, and ALU, and each core can perform the Fetch-Decode-Execute cycle independently.

-Threads, on the other hand, are a virtual or a software based element of the CPU.
+Threads, on the other hand, are a virtual or software-based element of the CPU.
 The tasks that you perform on your PC are assigned to a Thread.

 Therefore, the more threads you have, the more tasks your PC can run simultaneously and seamlessly.

 Essentially, every core corresponds to a single thread.
-However, if the CPU has multi-threading enabled, then each core would have two threads.
-Hence you will often see CPU with 4 cores / 8 threads or 8 cores / 16 threads.
+However, if the CPU enabled multi-threading, each core would have two threads.
+Hence you will often see a CPU with four cores/eight threads or eight cores/16 threads.

 Also Read: